Anywhere butter goes, brown butter goes better, enhancing the aroma and flavour of foods from savoury sauces to roasted veggies and chocolate syrup.

 Making Brown Butter: The Four Stages

 The graphic below depicts 1/2 pound (about 227 grams) of butter being browned.
 With that quantity, the whole amazing alchemical process takes about 18 minutes from start to finish.
-Note that while the graphic captures the highlights, there’s also a time lapse video below the recipe that shows proportionally how long each of the cooking stages takes.
+Note that while the graphic captures the highlights, there’s also a time lapse video that shows proportionally how long each of the cooking stages takes.

 It might seem intimidating at first, but after you’ve made brown butter once while observing the stages it goes through, it’ll be something you can easily make while doing other things in the kitchen.